 Our vision for the Motorsports Park is to create a safe and challenging environment where drivers of all ages, interests and skill levels can become more proficient behind the wheel.

-Whether the goal is teen driver safety or the excitement of high performance recreational driving, there will be classroom instruction and on-track training with a certified instructor, designed to help students increase their ability and build skills that can be applied to the track and the real world.
+Whether the goal is teen driver safety or the excitement of high performance recreational driving, participants can participate in classroom instruction and on-track training with a certified instructor, designed to help students increase their ability and build skills that can be applied to the track and the real world.

-With over 1.5 miles of frontage on Interstate 65 and located across from the National Corvette Museum (NCM) and the Corvette Assembly Plant, the Motorsports Park will be one of the most centrally located and easily accessible driving facilities in the country.
+With over 1.5 miles of frontage on Interstate 65 and located across from the National Corvette Museum (NCM) and the Corvette Assembly Plant, the Motorsports Park is one of the most centrally located and easily accessible driving facilities in the country.

 The First Phase of the Park is situated on 200 acres.
 The adjoining 219 acres is under option and have also been incorporated into Phase II of the Master Development Plan, and may be used for future development.

-The track is designed by Crawford and Associates with input from Pratt & Miller Engineering and Corvette Racing.
+The track was designed by Crawford and Associates with input from Pratt & Miller Engineering and Corvette Racing.

-The top priority of the NCM Motorsports Park will be education and safety for participants of all ages.
+The top priority of the NCM Motorsports Park is education and safety for participants of all ages.